QuantEcon/lecture-source-py/source/rst/classical_filtering.rst

 :math:`\tilde U` is the *upper* triangular Cholesky factor of the covariance matrix :math:`V`.

-(We have reversed the time axis in dating the :math:`a`'s relative to earlier).
+(We have reversed the time axis in dating the :math:`a`'s relative to earlier)

 The time axis can be reversed in representation :eq:`eq_59` by replacing :math:`L` with :math:`L^T`.